 For example, “Thanks Grandma, these socks will come in handy for football” or Thanks Auntie Jane, that was really thoughtful of you to give me the writing set”.

-You might also enjoy 3 Traps Parents Fall Into When a Child is Disappointed at Christmas
+You May Also Enjoy 3 Traps Parents Fall Into When a Child is Disappointed at Christmas

 Saying Thank You at Home